arra131/Project-Singularity/README.md

 #### Repository Structure ####

-│── selenium_kaggle.py        # Selenium script to automate the scraping of dataset information from Kaggle │── selenium_uci.edu.py       #  Selenium script to automate the scraping of dataset information from uci.edu
+- selenium_kaggle.py        # Selenium script to automate the scraping of dataset information from Kaggle
+- selenium_uci.edu.py       # Selenium script to automate the scraping of dataset information from uci.edu
+- CSVgenerationAPI.py       # This scripts downloads Kaggle datasets, inspects them for metadata, and saves the metadata to a CSV file
+- CSVcleaning.py            # Cleans CSVs to remove all missining dates and replaces missing tags with 'unknown'